 Jumping on a trampoline is a blast, but did you know that bouncing on a rebounder can be therapeutic?
 Rebounding is a healing modality that can help the lymphatic system function optimally, and in turn, the immune system.
 A robust immune system is the body’s primary defense against disease and dysfunction.
 Here are some interesting facts about rebounding for lymphatic drainage.

-Rebounding is a technique to open up the lymphatics so the body can eliminate toxins.
-Detoxification is essential if you want to fight cancer as toxins play a central role in its development.
+Rebounding opens up the lymphatics so the body can eliminate toxins.
+Detoxification is an essential component of health because toxins play a key role in the development of disease.

 What Is The Role Of The Lymphatic System?